Linaro/lava/doc/v2/writing-tests.rst

 The simplest way to use this with real data is to use a custom script which runs ``lava-test-case`` with the relevant arguments.

+.. _test_action_parameters:

+Test shell parameters
+*********************

+The test action in the job definition supports parameters which are passed to the test shell.
+These parameters can be used to allow different job definitions to use a single test shell definition in multiple ways.
+A common example of this is a :term:`hacking session`.

+The parameters themselves are inserted into the ``lava-test-runner`` and will be available to **all** Lava Test Shell Definitions used in that test job.
+The parameters are **not** exported.
+The test shell definition needs to support using the parameter and can then use that information to change how external programs behave.
+This may include using ``export``, it may include changing the command line options.

 .. _recording_test_result_data:

 Recording test case data